ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 As defined by the W3C; logical properties and values  provide us with the ability to control layout through logical, rather than physical, direction and dimension mappings.
 Let's skip the technical jargons and jump directly to the details; it provide us with new properties and values that will evaluate differently according to certain conditions.

 Let's say we have a paragraph in our document that we want to align it to a direction opposite to the natural direction off the language.
-Let's say this is an english text that follows the `ltr` diection.
+Let's say this is an english text that follows the `ltr` direction.
 We would do something like that usually using the following

 ```html
 <article>